 Internal factors are the things a business or organization has control over.
 A business or organization can control things like:

-- People, process, and governance: the human resources, processes, and systems the business or organization use to get things done and make decisions.
+- People, process, and governance: The human resources, processes, and systems the business or organization uses to get things done and make decisions.
 You can consider things like organizational charts; workflow diagrams and documentation; technological solutions for managing time and creating and storing content; and guidelines for making decisions about what content to produce and how to allocate funds.

 External factors are things that influence a business or organization from the outside.
 External factors can include:

 - Competitors: Other businesses or organizations that have similar offerings or who compete for the attention of the same audiences.
 It’s important to understand how the business or organization are different or better than the competition, and how the competition is better or different than the organization or business.